 - Physical pain and suffering

-Louisiana is a fault state for car accidents and insurance purposes, so you will file a claim with the liable party’s insurance company after your parking lot accident.
+Louisiana is an at-fault state for car accidents and insurance purposes, so you will file a claim with the liable party’s insurance company after your parking lot accident.

-However, it is important to remember that insurance companies often care more about protecting their company’s profit than what you need to get through these difficult times in your life.
+It is important to remember that insurance companies often care more about protecting their company’s profit than giving you what you need to get through these difficult times.
+While they are responsible for paying out your financial award, they will do everything they can to lower that amount.

-Have your parking lot accident lawyer step in and handle the negotiation process for you, so you do not have to worry about a money-hungry insurance company taking advantage of you.
+Have your lawyer step in and handle the negotiation process for you, so you do not have to worry about a money-hungry insurance company taking advantage of you.
+We will make sure your parking lot accident settlement reflects the extent of your losses.

 A Lawyer Can Manage Your Case for You